BoutonJones.com

 Additional PDF Tools

 I'm not personally recommending any of the following.
 I have limited experience using any of them.
-(As stated previously, I avoid PDF remediation as much as possible, but it can't always be avoided.)
+(As stated previously, I avoid PDF remediation as much as possible.
+The name of this page is "Don't Remediate Your PDFs" after all.
+But it can't always be avoided.)

 The criteria that PAC checks for: doc. marked as tagged, doc. title available,doc. language defined, permitted security settings, tag follows tag-structure, consistent heading structure, bookmarks available, accessible font encodings, content completely tagged, logical reading order, alt. text available, correct syntax of tags / rolls, sufficinet contrast for text, and spaces existent.